 ACKNOWLEDGEMENTS

 We thank Luke Harmon, Cécile Ané, Paul Bastide and an anonymous reviewer for their suggestions to improve this manuscript, especially Paul Bastide for finding a mathematical error in an earlier version.
 Sam Borstein provided key insights into cichlid natural history.
 We also thank the National Institute for Biological and Mathematical Synthesis (NIMBioS), an Institute sponsored by the National Science Foundation, the U.S. Department of Homeland Security, and the U.S. Department of Agriculture through NSF Award #EF-0832858, with additional support from The University of Tennessee, Knoxville for funds for a postdoc for D-C J and for summer visitor support, as well as a grant to D-C J from Ministry of Science and Technology of Taiwan, R.O.C., MOST 105-2119-M-035-001.

+Appendix

+Numerical problems

+It is known that the variance covariance matrix of a phylogeny can be ill-conditioned under some conditions: the matrix can be effectively singular, which makes dealing with its inverse, as required to calculate the likelihood, numerically difficult.
+Anecdotally, this seems to occur more frequently for phylogenetic networks than trees.
+One approach would be to just prohibit analyses if this is the case.
+This is practically problematic: a biologist spending years gathering data and a tree could find her or his analysis stymied just due to the structure of the network.
+Initial versions of our software, starting from not ideal starting points (caused by using Geiger (____) to estimate standard error and sigma-squared at the same time), led to poor matrix condition in many cases, so we have various approaches implemented to deal with this.
+In practice, it seems that with proper starting points for optimization matrices remain sufficiently well-conditioned, but we retain the ability to add various approximations to handle badly conditioned matrices, though these are turned off by default.
+We also report matrix condition at the optimum for each model and an heuristic assessment of whether any models seem to have problems.